openconfig/gribi/doc/specification.md

 * `ack_type` = `RIB_AND_FIB_ACK`, the device programmed the operation into FIB successfully. // Return `FIB_PROGRAMMED`.
 * `ack_type` = `RIB_AND_FIB_ACK`, the device has successfully programmed the operation into RIB but failed to program it into FIB. // Return `FIB_FAILED`.
 Note that this is regardless if a device is going to retry the FIB programming or not.
 The client can promptly send another `AFTOperations` for explicit behaviors (e.g. `ADD` for retry, and `DELETE` for stopping retry).
 * The existing gRPC session is disconnected/canceled.
 All pending `AFTOperations` from the client should be cancelled.
-* The device has discovered a failover of the master client (see xxx for more details).
+* The device has discovered a change in the elected leader (see x.y.z for more details).

 Only during the life cycle should the device keep the client updated via `AFTResult` message.